E27183/normallight_dodger/README.md

  - Ensure you have g++, libsdl2-dev and libsdl2-ttf-dev installed
  - Download the source code
  - Navigate to the root folder and run ```make fullstack```

-### Known bugs and missing features

- - Overlap of orbs does not correspond with distance